 Shipping Details Area

-- Date In – This is the data that the transaction is entered into SapphireOne.
+- Date In – The date the transaction is entered into SapphireOne.

-- Load Date – The date that the cargo is loaded.
+- Load Date – The date the cargo is loaded.

 - AQIS Ref – Australian Quarantine and Inspection Service reference number.

-- Voyage # – This is the unique identifier for the voyage the vessel will take carrying the import.
+- Voyage # – The unique identifier for the voyage of the vessel carrying the import.

-- Vessel – This is a reference to the ship that is carrying the import.
+- Vessel – A reference to the ship transporting the import.

-- Vessel 2 – In the occasion there is a second vessel carrying the import.
+- Vessel 2 – An additional field for cases where a second vessel carries the import.

-- BOL – The Bill of Lading is a document that a carrier gives to recognise the receipt of cargo for shipment.
+- BOL – The Bill of Lading, a document issued by a carrier acknowledging the receipt of cargo for shipment.